mrkkrp/markkarpov.com/tutorial/megaparsec.md

 `Alternative` instance of `m` comes in handy here) without needing to combine monadic state associated with `ReaderT` itself (it has none).

-Now let us take a look at `State`.
+Now let's take a look at `State`.
 Since `State s a` is just a type synonym for `StateT s Identity a`, we should look at the `Alternative` instance for `StateT s m` itself: